DyutideeptaB/Cognition_Bytes_by_Dyutideepta/_posts/2025-09-15-quantum-leap.md

 Companies like Quanfluence demonstrate how fundamental research and applied engineering can come together to position India within the global quantum ecosystem.

-*For researchers, it’s a call to innovate.
+### *For researchers, it’s a call to innovate.
 For industries, it’s a chance to adopt early and lead.
 And for professionals like me who straddle the line between theory and application, it’s a reminder that the future of deep tech lies in building bridges between physics and engineering, research and product, academia and the market.*

 ---

 ### Closing Thoughts
 Visiting Quanfluence underscored for me that we are standing at the edge of a technological shift.
 Quantum computing is not merely an academic curiosity - it is rapidly becoming a driver of economic, medical, and societal transformation.

 For me, as someone who began with equations on a blackboard, witnessing photons inside chips reminded me that the future of deep tech belongs to those who dare to bridge theory and practice.
-As the nobel laureate [Dr. David Gross](https://www.nobelprize.org/prizes/physics/2004/gross/biographical/) rightly said at QIB 2025, the fact that I witnessed all this happen in my home country, India, made it even more inspiring!
+As the nobel laureate [Dr. David Gross](https://www.nobelprize.org/prizes/physics/2004/gross/biographical/) rightly said at QIB 2025, and the fact that I witnessed all this happen in my home country, India, made it even more inspiring!

 ![Conference](/assets/images/20250801_102539.jpg "India growth")

 Quantum computing will not only redefine the limits of computation but also the way we approach complex problems across disciplines.

-*Observing these efforts up close reaffirmed for me that the quantum revolution is no longer theoretical.* ***It is unfolding, photon by photon, qubit by qubit, breakthrough by breakthrough.***
+### *Observing these efforts up close reaffirmed for me that the quantum revolution is no longer theoretical.* ***It is unfolding, photon by photon, qubit by qubit, breakthrough by breakthrough.***